Abbushaik/Real-Time-Chat-App/README.md

 - 😊 **Emojis Support** – Expressive chatting experience
 - 🕒 **Timestamps** – Shows when messages are sent and received
 - 🎨 **Theme Customization** – Users can switch between light and dark themes
-- 👋 **Join/Leave Notifications** – Displays when a user joins or leaves the chat
 - 💾 **Persistent Storage** – All chats and user data are stored in MongoDB

 ---